SciCompKL/CoDiPack/documentation/TutorialB1.md

 ============

 This tutorial describes the basic use of the codi::EvaluationHelper which can be used to compute Jacobians and Hessians of an arbitrary function in an automatic fashion.
+The advantage of the codi::EvaluationHelper is the nearly no knowledge about Algorithmic Differentiation or CoDiPack is required.
+The helper hides all implementational details and provides an interface where only the function needs to be presented to the codi::EvaluationHelper.
+With this function it can then compute the Hessian and Jacobian of that function.

 We want to differentiate a function that computes the angle between two vectors \f$a\f$ and \f$b\f$.
-Mathematical this is done by computing the dot product of the normalized vectors and taking the arcus cosine function of the result:
+Mathematically this is done by computing the dot product of their normalized vectors and taking the arcus cosine function of the result:
 \f[
   \alpha = f(a, b) = \arccos\left(\frac{\scalar{a}{b}}{\norm{a} \norm{b}}\right)
 \f]

-This function is implemented such that the angle and the two norms of the vectors are returned:
+This function is implemented in such a way that the angle and both vector norms are returned:
 ~~~~{.cpp}
 const size_t n = 10;